Skip to main content

 1. For Loops

-Count up, count down, skip by 2, and build a times table.
+Count up, count down, skip by 2, and build a times table — read each comment and check the output.

 C#